TianleJin/LSTM-Stock-Price-Prediction/README.md

 - pip install sklearn

 # Run
-1. Create a directory named >Data in the project directory.
+1. Create a directory named Data in the project directory.
 2. Find the ASX code of your company.
-3. Go to Yahoo Finance and download the time series data for your company into the Data directory.
+3. Go to https://au.finance.yahoo.com/ and download the daily time-series data spreadsheet for your company.
-4. Run **python main.py** in your terminal.
+4. Move the time-series spreadsheet into your Data directory.
+5. In your terminal, run
+> python main.py